 This little known area is enclosed on all sides by hedge, wall or fence, hence why many people don’t even know it exists.
 Our plans are to turn “The Field” into a Community Garden, where volunteers can help create a safe oasis of calm, whilst at the same time producing food, flowers and herbs for all.

-Our first objective is to make the field safe.
-There are number of redundant fox holes, litter, brambles etc that need to be removed or cut back before we can allow volunteers in.
-We will work with Central Surrey Voluntary Action to identify local people who want to donate 1-2 hours per week to help create and maintain the garden.
+Our first objective was to make the field safe.
+There were number of redundant fox holes, litter, brambles etc that needed to be removed or cut back before we allowed volunteers in.
+We have been working with Central Surrey Voluntary Action to identify local people who want to donate 1-2 hours per week to help create and maintain the garden.

-We hope to have the site made safe, the design agreed and be advertising for volunteers by mid November.
-We can then start preparing the field for the growing season, identifying our needs and hopefully having a lot of fun in preparation for spring planting.
+The site was deemed safe in early December with the design agreed amongst ourselves with support from the RHS WIsley community team.
+We started preparing the field for the growing season, identifying our needs and having a lot of fun in preparation for spring planting.

-You can see a few photos of our progress below:
+You can see a photos of our continued progress below: